• Shop Our Morning Menus

 November 21, 2023 · In: Charlotte Mason, Getting Started, Homeschooling

-When I first entered into the world of homeschooling, I was bombarded with information.
-I found myself Googling different homeschooling styles, reading all of the homeschooling books and learning everything I could to help me better homeschool my children.
+When I first entered into the world of homeschooling, I was completely bombarded with information.
+I found myself Googling different homeschooling styles, reading all the books, researching curriculum, and trying to learn everything I could to better homeschool my children.

 how to get started with charlotte mason homeschooling